 EU impact on UK health services

-Patients' rights to cross-border care to become UK law by 2013
+Patients' rights to cross-border care to become UK law

 - common principles in all EU health systems